This course will develop your clinical skills, knowledge and critical understanding of minor injury and illness assessment to an advanced level.

 Assessment of Minor Injuries and Illness for Advanced Practice Course overview

-This course is intended to develop your skills in patient consultation, history-taking, and physical assessment of patients who present with a range of undifferentiated and undiagnosed minor injuries and illness, applicable to your own area of practice.
+This module is intended to develop your clinical skills, knowledge and critical understanding of minor injury and illness assessment to an advanced level, applicable to your own field of practice.
+You will develop your skills in patient consultation, history-taking, and physical assessment of patients who present with undifferentiated and undiagnosed minor injuries and illness.
 You will learn how to distinguish between normal and abnormal findings.
+On completion of the module, you will be working at/towards advanced clinical practice.

 Who is it for?